dcos-labs/dcos-openvpn/README.md

 ### Remove persistent data

-Recursively delete the dcos-vpn znode, autnenticating using the same ovpn_username and ovpn_password credentials configured on install
+Recursively delete the dcos-vpn znode, authenticating using the same ovpn_username and ovpn_password credentials configured on install

 zk-shell and zkCLI can both be used.
 TODO: Examples.